-Reimbursable aActual costs for one fiscal year shall be included in each claim.
+Reimbursable actual costs for one fiscal year shall be included in each claim.
 Estimated costs for the subsequent year may be included on the same claim, if applicable.
-Pursuant to Government Code section 17561, subdivision (d)(1) of the Government Code, all claims for reimbursement of initial years' costs shall be submitted within 120 days of notification by the issuance of the State Controller's of the issuance of claiming instructions.
+Pursuant to Government Code section 17561, subdivision (d)(1), all claims for reimbursement of initial years' costs shall be submitted within

+120 days of the issuance of the State Controller's claiming instructions.
 If the total costs for a given fiscal year do not exceed \$1,000, no reimbursement shall be allowed, except as otherwise allowed by Government Code section 17564.